ucanet/ucanet-server/README.md

 **ucanet-server** is a fully local server that handles:

 - DNS resolution (UDP/TCP)
-- Web proxying (HTTP only)
+- Web proxying (HTTP/HTTPS only)
+- SSL certificates
-- Neocities and Protoweb integration
+- Neocities, Freesites and Protoweb integration, with the capability to expand to others.
 - An alternative to the modern internet

 It serves only domains found in the [ucanet-registry](https://github.com/ucanet/ucanet-registry) and **does not access or resolve the real web**.